If the question you have is not on our list, feel free to stop by AD 220 (during renovations located at DH-A 108)or send us an email

 Registration is selecting classes you want to attend.

-To apply for admission to the College, you must submit a completed System Application Form to the Admissions and Records Office.
+To apply for admission to the College, you must apply online at: https://apply.hawaii.edu/.
 See details on How to Apply.

 To qualify for admission to the College, you must be 18 years of age by the first day of instruction, a high school graduate or have received a General Education Diploma (GED).